 The building that housed the Sarsfield Bar was the first building in a grid system of Georgian buildings in Limerick city, it was built to be the Lord Majors residency.
 Although protected, in 2007 it was destined to be the corner building around which a large new shopping mall was to be developed.
 This did not happen due to Ireland's economic crash and the empty Georgian building remained unoccupied until SpiritStore opened its doors to the public.

 The SpiritStore Art Café, became a site for a host of collaborators to image an alternative to the status quo during the Irish economic crash.
 Creatives and citizens came together to negotiate, occupy and community manage the empty public house as a city centre social space

-SpiritStore Art Cafe opened as a public social space daily, serving free tea and coffee with a weekly programme of workshops, readings, performances, exhibitions, talks and installations.
+SpiritStore initiated collective actions, imagining, organising, and materialising potential new forms of inhabiting the building and inhabiting the city.
+The Art Cafe opened seven days a week, serving free tea and coffee with a daily programme of workshops, readings, performances, exhibitions, screenings, talks and installations.

 The project provided structures to catalyse social exchange crossing public, professional and social spheres.
 SpiritStore's preservation and attitude to the heritage of the space, as well as a local desire to pass over the threshold of The Sarsfield Bar, created a broader Limerick public engagement with the project.
 As a social space the Art Cafe provided an alternative space for audience interaction and we used an inclusive and open-access curatorial framework to programme activities.